Junior School Admissions

 Our Whole School Open Events for 2019 will take place on the following dates.
 If you wish to attend an Open Event or find out about further opportunities to visit the School, please email our Admissions Officer or call 0161 249 3371.

 Entry for the Junior school is by an Entrance Assessment taken in January of each year.
 Up to 40 places are available for Transition (Year 3) and up to 15 places for Form 1 (Year 4).
 Additionally, a couple of places may be available for Lower II (Year 5) and Upper II (Year 6).

 Places do occasionally become available outside the conventional entry points; please contact our Admissions Officer to enquire.

 Before the Assessment

 Complete an Application Form and return it to the School Office.
 Please take care to enter the correct date of birth.
-We ask that you include a passport-sized photograph, a copy of the information page of your daughter’s passport and her most recent school report.
+We ask that you include a passport-sized photograph, a copy of the information page of your daughter’s passport and birth certificate, and her most recent school report.
 If she has a report in December, please wait and send that one.

 There are no sample papers as the English and Mathematics Assessments will be similar to work that the girls usually do at school.